aleph2c/miros/docs/_sources/i_mongol_example.rst.txt

 Some Historical Context For the Example
 ---------------------------------------
-Military officers are faced with the paradox of leadership.

-As a leader they collect information about their army and as much intelligence about their enemy as they can access.
-From this information they render a plan of how to harm their enemy as much as possible while limiting losses to their own force.

-An officer must exert their plan onto an army of men who would rather be at home working their fields and feeding their families.
-When an officer exerts their power over a soldier they reduce that soldier's ability to think for themselves.
+An officer must exert their plan onto an army of men who would rather be at home, feeding their families.
+When an officer exercises their power over a soldier, they reduce that soldier’s ability to think for themselves.

 But each battling soldier consumes tremendous amounts of information; far too much to send up the chain of command.
-If they could act upon it independently, it could be to the great advantage of their army.
-This is the paradox of leadership, when a leader exerts too much control over their subordinates they limit the effective intelligence of the group to their *own mental ability* and the *limited information* they are receiving.
+If they could act upon it independently, it could be done for the significant advantage of their army.
+This is the paradox of leadership: when a leader exerts too much control over their subordinates, they limit the effective-intelligence of the group to their mental ability and the limited information they are receiving.

 The chain of command is like an extremely slow nervous system.
 Limited and bottle-necked by the cognitive load and biases of each officer as they transmit orders to their soldiers and the results of those orders back up to their own ranking officer.

-But without officers providing decisions in battle, the group would breakdown into a set of unorganized individuals who at best, would default to their training and at the worst would run from the enemy exposing themselves to slaughter.
+But without officers providing decisions in battle, the group would break down into a set of unorganized individuals who at best, would default to their training and at the worst would run from the enemy exposing themselves to slaughter.
 Group cohesion is the key.

-In war their are hard points and weak points to armies.
-Ideally, you would attack your opponents weak point with your hard point.
+In war, there are hard points and weak points to armies.
+Ideally, you would attack your opponent's weak point with your hard point.
 An example of this is a flanking maneuver.
 If you can hit your enemy at the side (flank), rather than at their front, you would minimize your losses while maximizing theirs.

-But the chain of command itself, is a weak point in an army.
-If you could kill the officer's of your opposing force, you would turn the army into a group of scared men all acting alone.
+But the chain of command itself is a weak point in an army.
+If you could kill the officer’s of your opposing force, you would turn the army into a group of scared men all acting alone.
 A micromanaging general who is exerting absolute control can be attacked directly with confusion and mental over-taxation.
 Such a general becomes a weak point because of the paradox of leadership.
-As their mental abilities are diminished by confusion their army acts dumber, making ever worse collective decisions.
+As confusion diminishes their mental ability, their whole army acts dumber, making ever worse collective decisions.

-In the 13th Century, western armies typically organized their officers in hierarchical structures, using command and control architectures.
-The officers would be on the front line, mounted on horse back, wearing heavy armor, easy to identify.
+In the 13th Century, western armies typically organized their officers into hierarchical structures, using command and control architectures.
+The officers would be on the front line, mounted on horseback, wearing heavy armour, easy to identify.

-The Mongol forces were organized differently, each horse archer could act as a local officer to control the over all efforts of their local unit.
+The Mongols organized their forces differently, each horse archer could act as a local officer to control the overall efforts of their local unit.
 Each unit was made up of no more than ten horse archers.
-The cognitive load required to control the whole system was limited, because each unit could act independently from their whole.
+The cognitive load required to control the whole system was limited because each unit could act independently from their whole.

-There was still a hierarchy of leadership in the Mongol army with different ranking officers controlling the actions of the groups of units under their command; but orders where issued as intentions, rather than a specific set of individual instructions.
-Today we call this, "commander's intent".
+There was still a hierarchy of leadership in the Mongol army with different ranking officers controlling the actions of the groups of units under their command; but orders were issued as intentions, rather than a specific set of individual instructions.
+Today we call this, “commander’s intent”.
 If such orders are used, the military force under their command becomes smarter than the officer issuing them.
 Each officer at each level can innovate and react to their local battles as they unfold.
 Officer-ship itself is pushed down into the individual soldiers.

-The Mongol tactics and strategy were intended to harm the state of mind of the opposing military commander.
-They would not stay put, they would not act in a way that could be fathomed by theory or previous experience.
-They would put their opponents into constant conundrums, if their enemy closed ranks the Mongols would fire arrows on the mass of men, if they spread out, the Mongol could attack and pick off the individuals.
+The Mongol strategy and tactics were intended to harm the state of mind of the opposing military commander.
+They would not stay put; they would not act in a way that could be fathomed by theory or previous experience.
+They would snare their opponents in an ever-changing conundrum -- if their enemy closed ranks the Mongols would fire arrows on the mass of men, if they spread out, the Mongols would attack and pick off the individuals.

-Any opposing micro-manager would quickly become overwhelmed, leaving their forces lobotomized; breaking down cohesion.
+Any opposing micro-manager would quickly become overwhelmed, leaving their forces lobotomized; breaking down group cohesion.

-So confusion was the great weapon of the Mongols and it was blasted directly at the minds of the military commanders controlling the opposing force.
-When a Mongol army came upon a larger army controlled using traditional-command-and-control cognition, it was a simple matter to destroy them at their leisure -- since the opposing army lacked to mobility to catch or surround the mongols.
+So confusion was the great weapon of the Mongols, and it was blasted directly into the minds of the military commanders controlling their opposing force.
+When a Mongol army came upon a larger army using traditional-command-and-control cognition, it was a simple matter to destroy them at their leisure – since this opposing force lacked to mobility to catch or surround the Mongols.

-The Mongols would engage, feign a retreat, then move into more favorable terrain.
+The Mongols would engage, feign a retreat, then move into more favourable terrain.
 The opposing force would be lead away from their strong point, exposing a supply line and become small enough that the Mongols could attack them en masse with numerical superiority.

-This tactic is called "Defeat in Detail".
+This tactic is called “Defeat in Detail”.
 .. _i_mongol_example-distributed-officers:

 Deceit in Detail
 ----------------
-Now let's talk about a specific "Defeat in Detail" set of tactics used by an individual unit of Mongol horse archers.
+Now let’s talk about a specific “Defeat in Detail” set of tactics used by an individual group of Mongol horse archers.

-Their commander's intent was for them to lure the enemy away from its protecting mass and kill as many officer's as possible.
+Their commander’s intent: lure the enemy away from its protecting mass and kill as many officers as possible.

-Each horse archer started a fight with 60 arrow's and a scimitar.
-They wanted to damage the enemy with the arrows from a distance so that they could avoid risk.
+Each horse archer started a fight with 60 arrows and a scimitar.
+The arrows could be used to damage the enemy from a distance while avoiding personal risk.

 They would only pull their scimitar while close to their prey.
-But the point of the scimitar wasn't to kill or maim their enemy, but to protect themselves while they got close enough to present a lie.
+But the point of the scimitar wasn’t to kill or maim their enemy, but to protect themselves while they got close enough to present a lie.

 In close quarters the Mongol would pretend that they were scared.
-They would act as if their unit's will was broken when it wasn't.
-This behavior would have been especially alluring to any opposing military officer's who wanted to prove their valor.
-They would have been more willing to see this fake weakness as a truth; enraged and frustrated with their own inability to take action, they would be inclined to take the bait.
+They would act as if their unit’s will was broken when it wasn’t.
+This bating behaviour would be especially alluring to anyone wanting to prove their valour.
+An opposing soldier, enraged and frustrated with their inability to take action, would have been more willing to see this fake weakness as truth, to break ranks and attack.

 The Mongol units had to attack as a unit and retreat as a unit.
-To do otherwise would have had them executed by their own senior officers for lack of cohesion.
+To do otherwise would have had them executed by their senior officers for lack of cohesion.

 But the retreat requirement of this cohesion-directive was often broken by the fog of war.
-They couldn't always know if another horse archer had been killed and to wait around and get killed themselves would have been stupid; so a compromise was reached.
+They couldn’t always know if another horse archer had been killed and to wait around and get killed themselves would have been stupid; so a compromise was reached.
 When a horse archer saw that their enemy was re-organized enough to put up real resistance, or better yet, they had successfully lured an officer, they could issue a retreat war cry and all other horse archers within earshot would follow them to a predetermined marshal point.